TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 - If your tool paths need to be changed, you only have to change them here.

 So in the example above, if you wanted to try a later version of ericw-tools that are located in a different folder like `C:\mapping\ericw-tools-v0.19-win64\bin`, then you would only need to change the paths in this dialog.
 You wouldn't need to edit all of your compilation profiles.

+You can also add [custom game configurations](#game_configuration_files) to suit a particular setup (such as an engine supporting formats that TrenchBroom supports, but does not expect with that game).

 ## View Layout and Rendering {#view_layout_and_rendering}